Tarun1303/esp-open-rtos/utils/mqtt_energy_simulator.md

 - `--username` / `--password`: Optional MQTT credentials.
 - `--base-kw`: Nominal contracted demand to simulate (default `1500`).
 - `--base-pf`: Nominal power factor (default `0.94`).
+- `--intervals`: Comma-separated publish intervals in seconds (defaults to `1,60,300,900`).
+- `--serve-ui`: Launch a small browser UI to configure broker/topic/intervals and start/stop publishing without the command line.

 The script stays running and emits JSON such as: